mdcruz/xk6-browser-example/README.md

     This will run an example test from the `examples` folder.

+    To run other tests, you can use the following command:

+    `xk6-browser run <file-name>`

 ## Troubleshooting

 - `xk6 command not found` - If you see this issue, make sure that the binary is placed in the correct environment variable.